bobdenotter/many-eyes-of-making/Session recap/Orc Aboard.md

 Velvet tries to climb over a fence to get away from Galen, but he manages to pull her down, grabbing hold of her.
 She looks up at him, scared, realising she’s been caught.
 Galen asks her to tell him what she was doing, and he watches as her entire composition and facial expression changes to something much blander.
 “To be honest, I came to see if you got on board the train correctly.
 My madame had heard of your little meeting in the Golden Dragon Inn, with the undead man.”

 She explains that Rosevyr made a deal with the airship crew, not knowing that Rydia and Galen would be part of this deal as well.
-“She hired the crew of the Heritage; she had no idea you were part of that.”
+“She hired the crew of [[The Heritage]]; she had no idea you were part of that.”
 She doesn’t so much have a problem with Galen or Rydia (yet), nor does she have a problem with Karrnath.
 Galen points out that if Rosevyr has a personal issue with him, then she should tell him.
 “The meeting in the Golden Dragon was a personal matter; it has nothing to do with this mission.”
 Velvet says she’ll pass this along.

 Meanwhile, Beck watches as an orc appears out of a hole in the wall of the massive hangar in front of him, carrying a massive, fancy suitcase.
 “That’s a great disguise,” the orc comments.
 “Too bad it’s going to go away.”
 He then hands him the suitcase, before saying he was never here.
 Beck says he understands, accepting the suitcase, and the orc crawls back into the hole.